ashutoshmjain/gita/src/mathuraChap02.md

 ---

 Aging `Bramhrishi`, with his sons lost, found hope in grandson  `Parāśara`.
-Quite the opposite to attackers' expectation, he didn't quit on practice of knowledge.
-In fact, his resolve to safeguard information grew only  stronger.
+He didn't quit the practice.
+In fact, his resolve grew stronger.

 Legend says `Parāśara` showed tremendous intelligence right from the early days.
 Exaggerations claim he recited hymns in mother's womb!
-That said, `Vaśiṣṭha` had little of his own left elsewhere.
 As `Parāśara` was growing, `Vaśiṣṭha` rebuilt the congregation ground-up.
-New students joined despite fears of second retribution.
-The pursuit of selfless knowledge always attracts the new and fresh talent.
-It was also an opportunity to try out new methods of teaching.
-This time he wanted to scribe the recitals (`Shruties`) to safeguard against another similar catastrophe.
+New students joined despite fears of repeat attack.
+The pursuit of selfless knowledge always attracts fresh talent!
+It was an opportunity to try out new methods.
+This time he wanted to scribe the recitals (`Shruties`) to safeguard against another catastrophe.

 <div style="padding-left:40px;font-size:0.9em;">